The Common Program of the People's Republic of China 1949-1954

 Article 17 of the Common Program

 On the other hand, they could copy the Soviet Union model.
-“During the decade of 1950-60, legal education in China was totally under the guidance of Soviet experts.
-China not only sent a large number of law students to the Soviet Union, but also invited many Soviet experts to teach in China.
-For some law-related courses, Soviet textbooks were used in schools.”
+Throughout the 1950s, legal education in China was entirely overseen by Soviet experts.
+China not only dispatched numerous law students to the Soviet Union but also invited a substantial number of Soviet experts to lecture within China.
+In some law-related courses, textbooks from the Soviet Union were employed in educational institutions.

 The formal laws can be categorized in laws dealing with political crimes, corruption and crimes against persons.
 The law on punishment of counterrevolutionary activities promulgated on February 7, 1951, is an example of the first category.
 The second category can be represented by the law on punishment for impairment of state currency.
 The law concerning the strict prohibition of opium and other narcotics of February 24, 1950, represents the third type.
 The most important formal laws are the Marriage Law, see Article 6, the Land Reform law, see Article 27 and the Trade Union law, see Article 32.
 These laws were called the country’s “Great Laws.”
 Together with the 1949 Common Program, the 1953 Election Law, the 1954 constitution, and the Organic Laws.